 World Water Week is the annual focal point to discuss the globe’s water issues.
 This year (26th to 31st August 2018), the focus is on the link between ecosystems, human development and water.
-Building on the UN theme for World Water Day earlier this year, ‘nature-based solutions’, World Water Week 2018 aims to cast light on this highly important issue.
+Building on the UN theme for World Water Day earlier this year, ‘nature-based solutions’, World Water Week 2018 aims to cast light on this highly important issue of development for Pump Aid.

 “The UN Sustainable Development Goals set ambitious targets for future development but, in our drive to increase economic development and human resilience, it is easy to overlook the effect such actions have on the environment and vital ecosystems.
 Pump Aid’s (DFID funded) self-supply programme seeks to address both these objectives by helping rural populations increase their access to water and improve their efficient use of it.Michael Chuter, CEO, Pump Aid

-What is Pump Aid doing to support people and the environment through its programmes?
+What is Pump Aid doing to support people and the environment through its development programmes?

 Pump Aid’s rope-and-washer pumps are manufactured close to the point of sale, reducing the need for polluting transport.
 Their manufacturers use locally sourced, and wherever possible locally recycled, materials which minimises the use of scarce resources.